-Supply chain shortages dramatically affect American commercial real estate, particularly the multi-family residential and industrial sectors.
+Supply chain disruption can dramatically affect American commercial real estate, particularly the multi-family residential and industrial sectors.
 In the latter, the demand for space, fueled by the increase in e-commerce retail buying, is at an all-time high.
 To cope with this, box chain stores such as Amazon, Costco, and Walmart have taken the step to own, rather than rent, their warehouse space.
 However, with materials idling on cargo ships in the ocean, the ability to scale up to meet demand is proving difficult.

 “Many clients who are looking to develop, they’re not able to get steel to construct their buildings right now through 2022,” Jason Tolliver, an executive managing director at CRE firm Cushman & Wakefield who leads the company’s logistics and industrial investor business in the Americas told the Wall Street Journal.

 Cushman & Wakefield said they monitored the national vacancy rate for industrial real estate to be at 4.1%, the lowest since 1995.
 The lack of space has sparked an increase in demand, with CBRE reporting a 10.4% year-over-year increase in rental prices in Q3 2021, which has resulted in a record high of $8.92 a square foot.

 Compounding this is the increase in shipping costs, which results in high prices on the shelves.
 As companies attempt to alleviate the pressure by buying industrial space to offset supply chain disruption, they are becoming property owners at an alarming rate.
 The 25 largest U.S. retailers acquired about 38 million rentable square feet in new industrial space in 2020, doubling the previous year’s total CRE data provider Co-Star Group Inc reported, the highest total for a decade.